-How do I open a UK Bank Account?
+How do I go about opening a UK Bank Account?

 Traditional banks with branches

 To open an account in the UK you should take your: passport, your last three bank statements from your current account (from your home country) and a letter from your landlord stating your UK address.
-Opening an account in person when you have arrived in the UK is free, but it is likely to be more time consuming.
+Opening a UK bank account in person is free, but it is likely to be time consuming.

-If you don’t have a UK address, some banks (Barclays, Halifax, TSB) will let you open a basic account (i.e. with just a cashcard and no credit card) with a passport which you can then switch over once you’ve found a place to live.
-NB unfortunately there is little consistency in UK bank policies and every branch seems to have different rules so it’s worth trying a few.
+If you don’t have a UK address, some banks (Barclays, Halifax, TSB) will let you open a basic account (i.e. with just a cashcard and no credit card) with a passport.
+You can then upgrade this to a full account once you’ve found a place to live.
+NB unfortunately there is little consistency in UK bank policies.
+Every branch seems to have different rules so it’s worth trying a few.
 Some also require proof of visa and/or proof of employment.

 If you have a friend who lives in the UK, the other option is to change your contact address at your bank in your home country to your friend’s UK address.
 You will need to do this a few months before you leave and print out bank statements from your friends’s address to take into a UK bank.